 Yggdrasil’s Joker Millions

-Although not as experienced as Microgaming, NetEnt, and Playtech, the Swedish software supplier Yggdrasil has already managed to capture the hearts of reel spinners worldwide with the slick graphics and amazing sound effects of its slots.
-Joker Millions is a perfect example that showcases the know-how of the studio’s game designers.
+Although Yggdrasil is not as experienced as Microgaming, NetEnt, or Playtech, the Swedish software supplier has already captured the hearts of players worldwide with the slick graphics and impressive sound effects of its slots.
+Joker Millions perfectly showcases the studio’s design expertise.

-The slot plays on 25 paylines and links to a progressive jackpot that builds to €2.8 million on average.
-Linked to the same pool as Empire Fortune, the Joker Millions pot drops approximately once every twenty weeks, with the biggest win recorded so far standing at €7.8 million.
-As appetizing as the progressive prize is, Joker Millions does have other merits as well, including a freeze-and-respin feature with column multipliers.
+The slot plays on 25 paylines and links to a progressive jackpot that averages €2.8 million.
+Linked to the same pool as Empire Fortune, the Joker Millions pot drops approximately once every twenty weeks, with the biggest win to date standing at €7.8 million.
+As appetizing as the progressive prize is, Joker Millions offers additional merits, including a freeze-and-respin feature with column multipliers.
 Individual jokers can produce mystery wins of up to 1,000 coins.

 Other Must-Try Progressive Releases by Yggdrasil: